Umar-Ashraf09/Highlight-Searched-Text/README.md

 ## Usage

-1. Clone the repository: `git clone https://github.com/your-username/highlight-searched-text.git`
-2. Open the `index.html` file in your web browser.
+1. Open the [Highlight Searched Text](https://umar-ashraf09.github.io/Highlight-Searched-Text/) web page.
-3. Enter the text you want to search for in the input field.
+2. Enter the text you want to search for in the input field.
-4. Click the "Search" button to see the highlighted occurrences within the paragraph.
+3. Click the "Search" button to see the highlighted occurrences within the paragraph.

 Feel free to customize the application or integrate it into your projects as needed.